sloria/konch/docs/index.rst

     $ pip install -U konch

-Supports Python 2 and 3 (tested on 2.6, 2.7, 3.3, 3.4).
+Supports Python 2 and 3 (tested on 2.7, 3.4, and 3.5).
 There are no external dependencies.

 Usage
 =====